 Teacup Pomeranian is a small and loyal dog breed, which looks like a teddy bear.
-Its features are making it one of the most popular dog breed in America.
+Its qualities make it one of the most popular dog breeds in America.
 Recently the breeders are also trying to get tinier versions of this special breed.
 Many controversies arise about this breed, especially due to their health issues.
-But it’s doesn’t mean that they are less than any other popular breed of America.
+But it doesn’t mean that they are less than any other popular breed of America.
 In fact, this breed is more popular due to its unique size and traits.
-Let’s know more about this special dog breed.

 History of the Pomeranians

-Believe it or not, but the Pomeranians’ popularity grows during the 16th century when these are the most popular choice among the royal families.
+Believe it or not, the Pomeranians’ popularity grows during the 16th century when they became a popular choice among the royal families.
 But actually, Queen Victoria was responsible for their popularity when she owns a litter of Pomeranians that was much smaller than the average Pomeranian.
 During her region, the average weight of a Pomeranian was 30 pounds.

 Origin of the Teacup Pomeranian